mariemhajjem/FERASA-GROUP-PLATFORM/README.md

 The current 535-record product catalogue is reused as the initial searchable Item Master.
 Inventory quantities are intentionally blank until FERASA imports verified warehouse balances.

-> Important: GitHub Pages is static hosting.
-The `/operations/` route in this package is a UI/data-model preview, not a secure production back office.
-Do not store live FERASA business records in browser localStorage or expose real internal data through the static site.

 ## Production architecture direction